Walking The Speyside Way Whisky Trail with Hillwalk Tours

 With 60% of all Scotch whisky stemming from the area, it’s no surprise that you’ll pass by some truly world-famous establishments.
 Perhaps the three most well-known and recognisable are Glenlivet, Glenfiddich and Chivas Regal.
 The latter of the three is produced at the Strathisla Distillery, one of the oldest in Scotland and the oldest of all highland distilleries with a founding date of 1786.
 Along the way you’ll also pass Cardhu – the silky smooth malt whisky distillery which is today probably most famous for providing the key ingredient in Johnnie Walker.

 And that’s not all!
 There are two bonuses along the way as well.
 Walkers can also duck into the Speyside Cooperage and watch craftsmen at work making and restoring literal mountains of whisky casks.
-Finally, if all of that walking works up an appetite, you’re in luck when you pass through the town of Aberlour – home to Walkers Shortbread, a famous Scottish manufacturer of delicious a Scottish manufacturer of shortbread, biscuits, cookies and crackers.
+Finally, if all of that walking works up an appetite, you’re in luck when you pass through the town of Aberlour – home to Walkers Shortbread, a famous Scottish manufacturer of delicious shortbread, biscuits, cookies and crackers.

 So, in summary, whisky trail walkers can sample the very source of Johnnie Walker while chowing down on Walkers Shortbread.
 Is it just me, or is this region well-known for walkers already?